poulet67/DCT-SALB/utilities/inventory generator/readme.txt

 							options: "default", "empty", "specific", "value"
 					(if default, any new table created will use the global default table: default.tbl if doesn't exist, will spawn with empty fields)
-					(empty means the airbase will not be usable until supplied) (specific means it will look for a file called "name.inv" that it will use for its inventory table) (value will allows you to specify a "values" table for each category of the inventory table)
+					(empty means the airbase will not be usable until supplied) (specific allows you to define the name of a file it will use to fill this inventory.
+If empty it will look for a file called "name.inv" where name is the name of the airbase)
+					(value will allows you to specify a "values" table for each category of the inventory table)

-				- Note: Airbases not in this table will be added with empty inventories
+				- Note: If for any reason airbases are not in this table they will be added with empty inventories in DCT

-		- bases.cfg
-			- add any configuration for bases defined in Region definition here (starting template provided)

-			- Bases settings file:
-				- If you have specified any bases on start in the region definition you can set the inventory state here
-					- "Initial State":
-							options: "default", "empty", "specific", "value: #"
-					(if default, any new table created will use the global default table: default.tbl) (empty means the airbase will not be usable until supplied) (specific means it will look for a file called "name.inv" that it will use for its inventory table) (value will add all assets defined in tables with quantities of # (useful for training maps or offmaps - set to a sufficiently high value so users can sandbox wih it or have a sufficiently ))

-		- store.cfg
-			- add configuration for store (wip)

-		- default.tbl:
-			- This is the inventory table that will be given to every airbase specified as "default" in the .cfg file.
-			- if not exist, airbase/base will be empty

-	- For more fine control you will have to modify the fields in the table generated in the next step by hand.
-Hope to GUI-fy this in the future so it is less arduous.

 Execution: